chikai-io/contract-interface/README.md

 ## Defined Items

-This uses a distintic naming to differentiate contract method _callers_ from contract method _exposers._ Or _clients_ vs _servers._ Currently, structures that clients use are generally called `CallOut`, and those that servers use are called `CallIn`, but this could be improved.
+This uses a distintic naming to differentiate contract method _callers_ from contract method _exposers._ Or _clients_ vs _servers._ Or _requests_ vs _responses._ Currently, structures that clients use are generally called `CallOut`, and those that servers use are called `CallIn`, but this could be improved.

 Still on this subject of clients vs servers, it's worth clarifying how is the dataflow for each one's perspective.
 The client doesn't directly communicate with the server contract, as they are different programs, instead it only communicates with the runtime.
 The only needed information are the server contract address/`AccountId`, it's _exposed_ methods' names and their arguments' values.
 Any state, and any trait definitions are unnecessary to the client, again, since it can't have direct contact with values related to that. (note: near-sdk's current macro behaviour, for the client, is to [erase](https://github.com/near/near-sdk-rs/issues/287) the trait definition since it's not required).